IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 traffic did not expose this data, it would need to require that its stub resolver emit any privacy-sensitive queries with a source NETMASK set to 0, as detailed in Section 5.1 of {{I-D.draft-ietf-dnsop-edns-client-subnet}}.
-Given that setting this only occasionally might also be used a signal to observors, any client wishing to have any privacy sensitive traffic would, in essence have to emit this for every query.
+Given that setting this only occasionally might also be used as a signal to observors, any client wishing to have any privacy sensitive traffic would, in essence have to emit this for every query.
 While this would succeed at providing the required privacy, given the mechanism